Kid-friendly Gloriously Gooey Grilled Cheese Savory Cupcakes Recipe - Sticky Fingers Cooking

 Photo by MSPhotographic/Shutterstock.com

 • Bread pudding's history dates back sometime between the 11th and 13th centuries.
-Known as "poor man's pudding," it was created to salvage stale bread.
+Known as "poor man's pudding," it was created by English cooks to salvage stale bread.
 The bread was soaked in milk or water, sugar, butter, fruit, and spices were added, and then it was baked.
 Sometimes the mixture was housed in a "sop," a hollowed-out loaf of bread.

 • Today, bread pudding is still made, but its current forms tend to be far more luxurious than their humble origins.
 Modern bread puddings often utilize fresh, gourmet bread, such as brioche, and may include expensive ingredients.